 Kenjgewin Teg Educational Institute

-enjgewin Teg is an Indigenous-owned and -governed college in M’Chigeeng on Manitoulin Island.
-Kenjgewin Teg means “place of learning,” and the school was founded 27 years ago to answer a question: what does education mean for the Anishinabek of Mnidoo Mnising (Manitoulin Island)?
-The school offers holistic education based on Anishinabek cultural learning and welcomes all students, who learn from Traditional Knowledge Holders and Elders through classes, a traditional Teaching Lodge and confidential, personal guidance.
+Kenjgewin Teg is an Indigenous-owned and -governed college in M’Chigeeng on Manitoulin Island.
+Kenjgewin Teg means “place of learning,” and the school was founded to answer a question: what does education mean for the Anishinabek of Mnidoo Mnising (Manitoulin Island)?
+The school offers holistic education based on Anishinabek cultural learning and welcomes all students who learn from traditional knowledge holders and Elders through classes, a traditional teaching lodge and confidential, personal guidance.

 Popular Programs